 There are several international governing bodies for variants of correspondence chess, but the only one sanctioned by FIDE (the world governing body for chess) is the International Correspondence Chess Federation (ICCF).
-The mind game is inspired by chess and involves playing chess through various types of long-distance correspondence.
+The mind sport involves playing chess through various types of long-distance correspondence.
 These methods may include a postal system, public chess forums, by email, on social media platforms, or even by phone.
 The more popular method is through a chess server.
 Over-the-board chess involves one match, but with correspondence chess players are often playing several at the same time.
 It means that players can pit their skills against opponents based in other towns, cities and countries.
 The length of the game may also vary, and it is not uncommon for some to last several years.
 Like FIDE, the ICCF awards major titles to participants.
 These include International Master, Senior International Master and International Chess Grandmaster.
 In addition, the federation also manages the World Correspondence Chess Championships.
 As the championships can take a long time to complete, the champion may not be determined in a numerical order.
 For example, the champion of the 18th championship may be determined before the completion of the 17th championship.